-Lay Witness means a Member who has been engaged or assigned to provide a Lay Witness Service.
+Lay Witness means a Member who has been engaged, or assigned or otherwise obligated to provide a Lay Witness Service.

 Lay Witness Service means a Professional Service provided in the context of Proceedings to provide evidence other than expert evidence, whether orally or in the form of a Report or both.
 This service involves the Member giving evidence on matters within the Member's professional knowledge that are directly observed or perceived by the Member.